mkurz/deadbolt-2-guide/03-root-concepts.markdown

 As `Permission` is an interface, it can be implemented as a class or an enum.

 If you do not require permissions in your application, you do not need to implement this interface - just return an empty list from `Subject#getPermissions`.

+## Hooks ##
+There are two hooks that can be used to integrate D2 into your application - `DeadboltHandler` and `DynamicResourceHandler´.
+In D2 Java, these are represented by interfaces; In D2 Scala, they are traits.
+There are some small differences between them caused by design differences with the Java and Scala APIs themselves, so exact breakdowns of these types will be covered in the language-specific sections.
+For now, it's enough to remind ourselves of where we are working in terms of a HTTP request.

+A HTTP request has a life cycle.
+At a high level, it is

+* Sent
+* Received
+* Processed
+* Answered

+The _processed_ point is where our web applications live.
+In a sense, the high level life cycle is repeated again here, as the request is sent from the container into the application, received by the app, processed and answered.
+D2 controller constraints occur at the point where the container (the Play server, in this case) hands the request over to the application;  D2 templates work during the processing phase as a response body is rendered.
+Both places are where any `DeadboltHandler` and `DynamicResourceHandler` instances are active.